Why 2025 marks a turning point

 RoverTito (Space Bee Tech): the first Argentine lunar rover

-With eyes set on planned missions for 2027 and 2028, RoverTito is advancing as a modular, lightweight, and open-source rover designed for lunar exploration tasks.
-The project aims to democratize robotic exploration, enabling local companies to test sensors directly on the lunar surface and laying the groundwork for a future constellation of micro-rovers.
-This presents a unique opportunity for Argentina to join the lunar value chain with its own technology.
+With a focus on missions scheduled for 2027 and 2028, RoverTito advances as a modular, lightweight, open-source rover designed for lunar exploration tasks.
+The project aims to democratize robotic exploration, enabling local companies to test sensors directly on the Moon's surface and laying the groundwork for a future constellation of micro-rovers.
+This represents a unique opportunity for Argentina to enter the lunar value chain with its own technology.

-Developed entirely in advanced polymers through 3D printing, this deployer significantly reduces mass, lowers costs, and enables much faster production, with the ability to adapt to formats of one, three, or six units.
-It is an innovation that aligns directly with the global trend of making launches more accessible and facilitating the entry of new actors into the space sector.
+Developed entirely from advanced polymers through 3D printing, this deployer significantly reduces mass, lowers costs, and allows for much faster production, with the ability to adapt to formats of one, three, or six units.
+It is an innovation that aligns directly with the global trend of making launches more accessible and facilitating the entry of new players into the space sector.

 Tlon Space: a lightweight orbital launcher made in Argentina